 Organic alcohol can be used to enhance and preserve your sprays, lotions, repellents, sanitizers, hair products and more.
 Try our organic grape alcohol for a long-lasting room spray carrier, or our organic cane alcohol for the perfect lathering shampoo.
 The high proof makes for a clean, quick evaporation rate as well as the ...

 If you're launching a distilled spirits company or expanding your brand, our organic neutral spirits are a great place to start.

 Our organic neutral spirits are distilled in traditional methods without the use of any chemicals or additives, making it the perfect canvas to paint your flavor and aromatic profiles.
 Choose from our variety of 190-proof or 200-proof neutral spirits to work within your tastes, all are certified organic, non-GMO and gluten-free.
 We package various sizes to...

 Flavor Extracts are cooking flavor aids made by extracting the flavor of the source plant material and incorporating it into a liquid alcohol base.
 Flavors are used in baked goods (like cookies and cakes), in alcoholic beverages (like in Amaretto Sour), and in dairy products (like ice cream and pudding).

 There are many types of flavor extracts.
 Some examples are: cherry, almond, cinnamon, anise, orange, lemon, peppermint, and vanilla.

 Flower essences are energetic medicines working on powerful yet subtle vibrational levels of healing.
-The essences come in the from of extracts in alcohol that can be used with any other system of healing or medication with no harmful side effects and many benefits.
+The essences come in the form of extracts in alcohol that can be used with any other system of healing or medication with no harmful side effects and many benefits.
 To use, simply place a drop or two of the essence under the tongue several times a day.
 Flower essences are odorless and tasteless and are absorbed instantly into they body, beginning their healing work quickly after they are taken.
 Flower essences were popularized by Dr. Edward Bach., a prominent physician in England during the early 20th century.